-In addition, the Equity Compensation Plan provides that, where an optionee's employment terminates for cause or for a serious reason, the vested portion of an option may not be exercised from the date of termination of such employment.
-Where an optionee's employment terminates by reason of death, injury or disability, the vested portion of an option at the date of termination of employment may be exercised within 180 days after such date or prior to the expiration of the original term of the option, whichever occurs first.
-Where an optionee's employment terminates by reason of retirement, and the optionee's age and his/her number of years of service total 70 years or more, taking into account only whole years, the vested portion of an option at the date of termination of employment and the portion of an option to be vested within two years following such date may be exercised within 90 days after the expiration of such two-year period or prior to the expiration of the original term of the option, whichever occurs first.
-In all other circumstances of termination, the vested portion of an option at the date of termination of employment may be exercised within 90 days after such date or prior to the expiration of the original term of the option, whichever occurs first.
+In addition, the Equity Compensation Plan provides that, where an optionee's employment terminates for cause or for a serious reason, the vested options or portions thereof may not be exercised from the date of termination of such employment.
+Where an optionee's employment terminates by reason of death, injury or disability, the vested options or portions thereof at the date of termination of employment may be exercised within 180 days after such date or prior to the expiration of the original term of the option, whichever occurs first.
+Where an optionee's employment terminates by reason of retirement, and the optionee's age and his/her number of years of service total 70 years or more, taking into account only whole years, the vested options or portions thereof at the date of termination of employment and the options or portions thereof to be vested within two years following such date may be exercised within 90 days after the expiration of such two-year period or prior to the expiration, the vested options or portions thereof at the date of termination, the vested options or portions thereof at the date of termination, the vested options or portions thereof at the date of termination of the original term of the option, whichever occurs first.
+In all other circumstances of termination, the vested options or portion to the expiration of employment may be exercised within 90 days after such date of termination of employment may be exercised within 90 days after such date or prior to the expiration of the original term of the option, whichever occurs first.
+In all other circumstances of termination, the vested options or portion to the expiration of employment may be exercised within 90 days after such date or prior to the expiration of the original term of the option, whichever occurs first.